 YouTube TV is compatible with a variety of smart TVs, streaming players, and devices.
 However, not all devices will work with the live TV streaming services, with age often playing a major role in determining support.
 Although YouTube TV is a newer live TV streaming service compared to some others, it has quickly risen the ranks to become one of the most popular.
 Along with Hulu Live TV and Sling TV, YouTube TV currently occupies the largest market shares, with YouTube TV understood to already be serving more than three million subscribers alone.

-While price, channel selection, and the number of streams are all variables that determine whether a service is suitable for an individual or household, devices can also play a major part in the decision-making process.
+While there variables that determine whether a service is suitable for an individual or household, including the price, channel selection, and the number of stream, device support is also an important factor to take into consideration.
 After all, if you can’t actually stream the service on the devices available, then what’s the point in paying for the service in the first place?

 YouTube TV directly on a smart TV

-Android TV aside, YouTube TV is also available on other platforms as well, including Roku and Fire TV.
-Due to this, most smart TVs powered by Roku OS or Fire TV Edition TVs will also support downloading of the YouTube TV app.
-Likewise, some third-party proprietary TV operating systems will also be able to download the YouTube TV app from their respective app store.
+Android TV aside, YouTube TV is also available on TVs powered by other operating systems, including Roku TVs and Fire TV Edition TVs.
+Likewise, users of some third-party proprietary TV operating systems will also be able to download the YouTube TV app from the respective app store on their smart TV.